JesseTNRoberts/SP25-CSC4220/gradproject.md

   - (Open-ended) Visualize the "variance" in model performance (see [LMSys Leaderboard](https://huggingface.co/spaces/lmsys/chatbot-arena-leaderboard) for an example).
   - (Open-ended) Explore the prompt topics in the dataset (topic modeling).

-Every member of the group also needs to submit the internal peer review [form](https://forms.gle/NgERYS9bd1U29Xur5){:target="_blank"} for this checkpoint.
+Every member of the group also needs to submit the internal peer review form<!-- (https://forms.gle/NgERYS9bd1U29Xur5){:target="_blank"}  --> for this checkpoint.
 This form is intended to record your and your group members' progress in the project.
 The records will be confidential to the teaching staff and will not be shared with other students.

-## Checkpoint 2: Mandatory Check-In
+## Milestone 3: Mandatory Check-In

 The purpose of this checkpoint is to ensure you are making progress and on schedule to submit the first draft of the project in approximately two weeks time.
 You will be required to make a document summarizing all of your progress so far, including your EDA and modeling results.
 You will be required to submit the report to Gradescope before the meeting.
 The staff member will skim the report before the meeting and give you guidance on the project as a whole.